 In addition to life at home and at school, your child wants to discover as much as they can of the world and gain inspiring experiences.
 A trip with Masterskip is more than just an interesting addition to schoolwork, it’s a chance to see something of the world whilst also developing personally and fundamentally.

-Are you ready for the adventure of a lifetime?
-Fill out the contact form below, and we’ll tell you everything about the possibilities of joining Masterskip as an international.
+Are you in for an adventure of a lifetime?
+We’re currently not offering an international Masterskip-programma, however we’d like to hear from you if you’re interested.
+Fill out the contact form below, and let us know!
+We’ll tell you everything about the possibilities of joining Masterskip as an international.